 It would use past your history to predict what might happen, and since it can access your medical results and that of your family, it might be able to predict small ailments like getting the flu from your child or catching a cold from a co-worker you’re meeting with.

 It could estimate which grades you will get in school based on how much you studied and how much weight you will lose based on your exercise routine and food intake.
 It could also tell you in advance if you are going to enjoy a TV episode, a concert, or a meal based on your past experience and the ones of other Oroscope users who have the same taste as you.

 It would efficiently use machine learning software, which is designed to improve its accuracy on a daily basis.
 The choice would be yours to adapt your behaviour to change the future or use the information to improve your life.

 There is a market for smart applications like the Oroscope.
 In my opinion, customers will require custom versions based their own taste or opinion about privacy.
 For instance, you could use it only to predict weather and traffic, and decide later to grant access to your agenda or location.
 Other people might want to use it to improve their relationships (by avoiding someone in a foul mood) or their health.
 The possibilities and applications are quite endless.
 The data is already there, and now the algorithms are just waiting to be created.

-I would like to thank Martin Rico for creating the images of the Oroscope concept.
+The Oroscope concept was imagined in February 2018 by Charles Bombardier and I designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Aerozon urban shipping system and the Winston congress bot.